nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 $heroku buildpacks:add heroku/ruby --index 2
 ```

-[Buildpacks]( https://devcenter.heroku.com/articles/buildpacks) will tell Heroku that we want to use two build processes, first use node to manage the front end (requires `package.json`), and then ruby for the Rails API (requires `gemfile`).
+[Buildpacks]( https://devcenter.heroku.com/articles/buildpacks) will tell Heroku that we want to use two build processes, first use node to manage the front end (requires *package.json*), and then ruby for the Rails API (requires *gemfile*).

-We can now test our production build locally with our Rake task `rake start:production`.
+We can now test our production build locally with our Rake task `$rake start:production`.
 This rake task will run foreman (with our new Procfile) and kickstart the rails server, that gets it's scripts from the /public folder (that previously only contained a robot.txt file).

 Remember to add the /public folder to your .gitignore so it doesn’t get saved to GitHub